conbojs/conbo-example-todo/cb-bind/readme.md

 Conbo.js Todo Application Example
 =================================

-This folder will eventually contain a simple Todo application example using Conbo.js's built-in data binding features.
+Simple Todo application example using Conbo.js binding features to replace the Lo-Dash/Underscore templating used in the other example to automatically bind View and Model properties to DOM elements, rather than re-drawing them every time data changes.